37 setup

 Note

-It is helpful to set the language before loading the dialog as the text of every visible object has to be changed.
-If no object is visible yet the language may be changed very quickly.
+It is helpful to set the language before loading the dialog, as the text of every visible object will need to be changed.
+If no object is yet visible, the language can be changed very quickly.

 The environment variables of the program can be set using the setup object.
 For this purpose there are the two attributes .env[] and .envvar[].